-- Score 2: Your work is complete, correct, and well organized.
-Any omissions, errors, or lapses in organization do not require a careful review of your work for me to make sense of it.
-Your work meets my expectations. - Score 1: Your work contains significant errors or omissions, or your work is poorly organized to the point that I cannot make sense of it without careful review.
+- Score 2: Your solution to the homework problem is complete, correct, and well organized.
+Any omissions, errors, or lapses in organization do not require a careful review of your solution for me to make sense of it.
+Your work meets my expectations. - Score 1: Your solution contains significant errors or omissions, or your solution is poorly organized to the point that I cannot make sense of your solution to the problem without careful review.
 Your work does not meet my expectations.
-Visit me during my office hours or schedule an appointment as soon as possible to develop strategies to improve. - Score 0: It appears that you made no meaningful attempt to address the homework questions, or I cannot make sense of your work even with careful review. - Score 3: Your work is exemplary and exceeds my expectations.
+Visit me during my office hours or schedule an appointment as soon as possible to develop strategies to improve. - Score 0: It appears that you made no meaningful attempt to solve this problem. - Score 3: Your work is exemplary and exceeds my expectations.

 Note that a score of a "2" does not represent a grade of 67%.
 Similarly, a score of a "1" does not represent a grade of 33%.
-You accumulate points.
-If you receive two points on every homework assignment, you can expect to receive 100% of the points assigned to the "Homework" category toward your final grade for the course.
-Likewise, if you receive zero points on every homework assignment, you can expect to receive 0% of the points assigned to "Homework" toward your final grade for the course.
-Your Homework score is based on how many points you accumulate with respect to a target score, which is based on two points for each homework assignment scored.
+With regard to the Pre-Lecture and Post-Lecture Homework scores, you accumulate points.
+If you receive one point for every Pre-Lecture assignment, and two points for the solution to every Post-Lecture Homework problem, you can expect to receive 100% of the points assigned to the "Homework" category toward your final grade for the course.
+Likewise, if you receive a total of zero points on the Pre-Lecture and Post-Lecture Homework Assignments, you can expect to receive 0% of the points assigned to "Homework" toward your final grade for the course.
+Your Homework score is based on how many points you accumulate with respect to a target score, which is based on one point for each Pre-Lecture Homework assignment and two points for each Post-Lecture Homework problem.

-The following criteria apply to your solutions to mathematical problems.
+The following criteria apply to your solutions to Post-Lecture Homework problems.